Kimagut/Malaria-Detection-Model-Using-TensorFlow/README.md

 Images are preprocessed using OpenCV.
 They are converted to grayscale and resized to a (70x70) shape.
 The dataset is loaded, and images are normalized to help the neural network learn faster.
 Data is split into training and testing sets, and shuffling is performed.

 ## Model Architecture
 The model architecture consists of convolution layers, activation functions, max-pooling layers, and fully connected layers.
 The output layer uses a sigmoid activation function for binary classification.
-Here's an overview of the model:
 ## Training

 The model is trained for 3 epochs with a batch size of 64.
 You can adjust these hyperparameters according to your requirements.
 The training process will output accuracy and loss values.